Hey there, friend…

 - Share A Fearless Venture with other independent mavericks.

 - Buy things that help us both: Work with me, subscribe to a maintenance/support plan or purchase needed services through my affiliate links.

 About A Fearless Venture

 In the fall of 2017, I realized that if I stopped doing big websites for the wrong people, I’d have more time to focus on people whose websites are the hub of what they’re doing.

-I also figured out that if I diversified my revenue sources I wouldn’t always have to consult with someone for a fee to help them.
+I also realized that if I diversified my revenue sources I wouldn’t always have to consult with someone for a fee to help them.
 I could write a blog post or shoot a video showing how to solve a problem.
 Or set up an e-mail series.
 Or explain all the great reasons I have used Company X for years, then offer an affiliate link for others to try them out.

 In a nutshell, I started thinking like my favorite clients.
 And that, friend, is how A Fearless Venture was born.